NassimKhal/hello-k3s-ansible/README.md

 - Triggers on changes to `ansible/**` or `kubernetes/**`
 - Fetches EC2 IP dynamically from Terraform Cloud
 - SSHs into EC2 using CI key
+- Checks for `/etc/provisioned_by_ansible` marker
+- Runs Ansible playbook with smart tag selection:
+  - `install`: Docker, system setup
+  - `k3s`: lightweight Kubernetes engine
-- Provisions Docker, K3s, and deploys the app
+  - `deploy`: Kubernetes manifests for the Flask app
+- Skips Ansible run if nothing changed

 ---